 So, you’re thinking about going to graduate school… are you ready?

 Be sure that you’ve planned carefully and it makes sense for your own career development.
-For some people graduate school may seem like the best option to further delay their entrance into the “real world” or to avoid the stress of job searching in a challenging market.
-Be careful!
+For some people graduate school may seem like the best option to avoid the stress of job searching in a challenging market or it feels like what “should” come next .
 Choosing graduate school in haste may lead to debt, lost time, and further confusion about career options.
 So, before jumping into a program, take some time to consider: is graduate school really the right decision for you?
 Talking to a career counselor can help.

-Visit the Career Development Center.
-We can help you explore by providing counseling and guidance to help you to focus on specific graduate programs to pursue.
 Think about your short-term and long-term career goals.
 Consider your priorities, resources, and timeline for starting a graduate program.
 Do you want to go straight to graduate school or work for a year or two to gain experience?
+Think about how graduate school will fit into your current life.
 Everyone’s situation is unique.

-Use online resources to jump-start your search and gather information on graduate programs and the process of choosing and applying.
+Use online resources to start your search and gather information on graduate programs and the process of choosing and applying.

 Network!
 Start with your professors, advisors, and friends in your field.
 They can provide great insight and recommend strong programs that match your interests.

 Explore all of the factors that may influence your decision.
 View the schools’ websites to see available programs and special opportunities, size, location, and tuition costs.
-Attend virtual and in-person sessions and events hosted by graduate schools you are interested in.
-Read about the faculty research interests in the department’s information section, and consider setting up conversations to speak with faculty about their research areas.
-Learn about the university’s facilities and funding, student retention, job placement statistics, and other things that are important to you.
+Attend virtual and in-person sessions and events hosted by the schools you are interested in.
+Reach out to the admissions department at your schools of interest to get connected to current students, alumni, and faculty in your program of interest.
+Learn about the college’s facilities and funding, student retention, career outcomes, and other things that are important to you.

 Trust your decision-making skills.
 Consider the way that you’ve successfully made decisions in the past.
-What process did you use?
-How are your most comfortable making decisions?
-You may make a pro and con list, talk things out with friends and family, use your gut feeling—your decision-making style is individual to you
+You may make a pro and con list, talk things out with friends and family, use your gut feeling—your decision-making style is individual to you.